 BREAKING THE WAVES (1996)

-We can’t talk about ambient light in film without mentioning the Dogme 95 movement, where a group of filmmakers created a manifesto disavowing big-budget filmmaking in an attempt to focus on storytelling and direction.
+We can’t talk about ambient light in film without mentioning the Dogme 95 movement.
+This group of filmmakers created a manifesto disavowing big-budget filmmaking in an attempt to focus on storytelling and direction.

-One of the rules written in the Dogme 95 treatise was a sole reliance on ambient light– or as they put it, “no special lighting.”
+One of the rules written in the Dogme 95 treatise was a sole reliance on available light.
+Or as they put it, “no special lighting.”
 One of the leaders of the movement, Lars von Trier, went on to make Breaking the Waves, arguably the greatest film of the movement (though it did break a few of the rules he had laid out).
-Breaking the Waves is a testament to naturalism and ambient lighting, the result of a director wholly focused on his actors and story.
+Breaking the Waves is a testament to naturalism, the result of a director wholly focused on his actors and story.

-It’s probably obvious by now that save for the most controlled sets, ambient light is pretty much unavoidable.
-So it’s best to make the most of it!
+It’s probably obvious by now that except for the most controlled sets, ambient light is pretty much unavoidable.
+So, it’s best to make the most of it!

 Practical Lighting in Film

-So now you’re a master of ambient lighting (or maybe you’re not, but you want to read another article): what next?
-Time to learn about practical lighting, some of which can be ambient lighting, but some might not be.
+So, now you’re a master of ambient light photography: what next?
+Time to learn about practical lighting, some of which can be ambient lighting examples, but some might not be.
 Read our article on the subject to learn about what the term means and how it can be used.